hshauntr/Portfolio/README.md

 - Presented clear and concise findings, highlighting effective communication skills.

 ### [Project 2: Data Structure of a Questionnaire](https://github.com/hshauntr/VotingQuestionnaire)
-- Reads survey data file provided and stores the information in a Python data structure
+- Used Python for data handling and manipulation by efficiently reading and storing survey data in a Python data structure.
-- Ask the user which of the five methods they want to use to select a winner.
-This being Plurality voting, Borda voting, Condorcet voting, Instant-runoff(IRV) voting, and Approval voting.
+- Implemented Plurality voting, Borda voting, Condorcet voting, Instant-runoff (IRV) voting, and Approval voting, showcasing versatility in voting systems.
-- Run an implementation of the chosen voting system and select a winner or declare a draw
+- Provided practical decision-making support with clear winner selections or draws.
-- Inform the user of the results, including total votes and winner
+- Inform the user of the results, including total votes and winner.

 ### [Project 3: Earthquake Data Visualization](https://github.com/hshauntr/EarthQDataV)
-- Read the earthquake data provided from a .csv file, and store the information in a MATLAB data structure.
-This being a table data structure
+- Reading and storing earthquake data from a .csv file into a MATLAB table data structure.
-- GUI that contains an interactive (capable of zooming and panning) world map, a 2D plot of the earthquake occurrences in the given year, including their location and magnitude.
-The plot of earthquake occurences over time is also updated every time to highlight the year chose by the user.
-Utilized through geobubble function to plot earthquake data on the world map.
+- Created an interactive GUI with a world map and 2D plots to visualize earthquake occurrences, locations, and magnitudes for a given year.
+- Utilized geobubble function to efficiently plot earthquake data on the world map, showcasing technical proficiency in data visualization.
-- Label on all figures, buttons, axes, and plots to provide necessary information.
-This includes a legend for the earthquake bubble chart.
+- Ensured user-friendly experience by providing labels on figures, buttons, axes, and plots, along with a legend for the earthquake bubble chart.
+- Effectively presented temporal changes in earthquake occurrences by updating the plot based on the user's chosen year.
+- The project's focus on earthquake data visualization highlights the real-world application of data science in understanding geospatial patterns and seismic activity.

 ## Contact me
 **Email:** hshauntr@gmail.com